 Here are the steps you need to take under the auspices of parental abduction:

-First, please read the information on this page and learn about possible solutions to an international parental child abduction.
-After reviewing these options, we invite you tocontact us.
 We are experts on international parental child abduction.
 Our case officers understand what works in different countries and are available to respond to your questions and offer a variety of resources.
-In addition, we recommend consulting with an attorney.
-Finding an attorneyis usually an important part of resolving an international parental child abduction case.

 Q: I have a U.S. court order granting me sole custody of my child.
 Can I rely on my U.S. court order and remove my child from a foreign country without facing criminal and/or civil sanctions in that foreign country?